Grief & Mourning

 - Provide practical help.
 If you say in general, "Let me know if there is anything I can do," the person is unlikely to make a request.
 Decide on a specific task you can do, and go ahead and suggest the offer.

 - Be available and accepting.
 Accept the words and feelings expressed either immediately after the grieving event, or weeks, months, or even years later.
 Be mindful to not be judgmental.
 And, avoid telling them how they should feel or what they should do.

 - Be a good listener.
 Many in grief need and want to talk about their loss; the person, related events, and their reactions.
 Ask them how they are feeling.
 Ask them about how they are doing in terms of their loss during significant holidays.
 Allow grievers to tell their stories and express their feelings.
 Be patient and accepting of their various expressions.

 - Be patient.
 Allow the bereaved person to grieve for as long or short a time as needed.
 Remember, there are no shortcuts or specific timeline to grieving.

 - Encourage self-care.
 Encourage the person in grief to attend to physical needs, postpone major decisions, allow themselves to grieve and to recover.
 At the same time, they may need your support and gentle reminders to balance time to grieve and to get back into activities.

 - Model good self-care.
 It is also important for you to maintain your own life and responsibilities, and to seek help when you feel overwhelmed or don't know how to be a support to someone else.

-Come to Counseling and Psychological Services (CAPS) in the Student Wellness Center, Room 300B, for support and to learn more about different self care methods.
+Come to Counseling and Psychological Services (CAPS) in the Student Wellness Center, third floor, Room 300B, for support and to learn more about different self care methods.
 If your academics are negatively impacted, we also have educational counselors who may help with your educational performance, time management skills, etc. Our personal counselors are available for appointments and walk in crisis counseling.
 Please call us at 408-924-5910 to schedule an appointment or for more information.